 Our car was near the Mount Shark trailhead, so we elected to hike over Wonder Pass instead of the less scenic Assiniboine Pass.
-From the Naiset Huts, a 10 minute walk from Assiniboine Lodge, it was 25.1 kilometres to the trailhead.
-If you’re camping at Lake Magog, add another 1.6 kilometres.
+From the Naiset Huts, a 10-minute walk from Assiniboine Lodge, it was 25.1 km to the trailhead.
+If you’re camping at Lake Magog, add another 1.6 km.

 For many, especially on the way in, there is the option of camping at the Marvel Lake Campground or booking a night at the Bryant Creek Shelter.
 That’s probably a wise thing to do if you have a fully loaded pack as 27+ kilometres is a lot to bite off in a day.

-Even if you have hiked in to the Lake Magog Campground from Sunshine Village Ski Resort, it’s worth visiting Wonder Pass as part of a day hike.
+Even if you have hiked into the Lake Magog Campground from Sunshine Village Ski Resort, it’s worth visiting Wonder Pass as part of a day hike.